Sign in →

 Patient Preparation:

-1. Patient should fast overnight (12-14 hours); infants should have specimen collected just before next feeding.
-Water can be taken as needed.
+1. Fasting: 12 hours, required; Infants should have specimen collected before next feeding, water can be taken as needed

 2. For 12 hours before specimen collection, patient should not take vitamin supplements.